dilawar/ncbs/handbook/student_handbook.markdown

 external fellowships.
 If the fellowship pays less than the scholarship amount, the institute will pay the difference.

+## MSc-by-Research Students
-**MSc-by-Research Students:** Each year a set of Int-PhD candidates are offered a position in the MSc-by-Research programme.
+ Each year a set of Int-PhD candidates are offered a position in the MSc-by-Research programme.
 MSc students must identify and directly join a host laboratory at NCBS.
 They may be supported through CSIR, ICMR or DBT fellowships, or through an